lgastako/resume/README.md

 intelligence solution to improve performance of sales teams.
 Acquired by DialPad for $50m.

-Technology stack was primarily Python and PostgreSQL with assorted telephony components such as Twilio and Asterisk PBX.
+Technology stack: Primarily Python and PostgreSQL with assorted telephony components such as Twilio and Asterisk PBX.
 Deployed on AWS.

 **Atomic Labs (San Francisco CA)**<br>